qixwang/mc-docs.zh-cn/articles/active-directory/develop/scenario-desktop-app-configuration.md

  public string MicrosoftGraphBaseEndpoint { get; set; }

  /// <summary>
- /// Reads the configuration from a json file
+ /// Reads the configuration from a JSON file
  /// </summary>
  /// <param name="path">Path to the configuration json file</param>
  /// <returns>SampleConfiguration as read from the json file</returns>